-- (c) The Board Human Resources Committee assists the Board in carrying out its responsibilities in relation to the nomination of the CEO and Executive Team, appointment, performance and succession in regard to the CEO and Executive Team, and SCA Human Resources Strategy and Policies. - At the date of this report the Board Human Resources Committee members are Mary Sue Rogers (Chair), Karen Harmon, Ngiare Brown, Larry Kamener (ex officio) and Amy Poynton (external member). - (d) The Board Nominations Committee assists the Board in carrying out its responsibilities in relation to the nomination, appointment, performance and succession in regard to Directors, including the chairman of the Board, and appointment of directors of subsidiary entities.
+- (b) The Board Human Resources Committee assists the Board in carrying out its responsibilities in relation to the nomination of the CEO and Executive Team, appointment, performance and succession about the CEO and Executive Team, and SCA Human Resources Strategy and Policies. - At the date of this report the Board Human Resources Committee members are Mary Sue Rogers (Chair), Larry Kamener (ex officio), Karyn Baylis, Justin Henney and Amy Poynton (external member). - (c) The Board Nominations and Operations Committee assists the Board in carrying out its responsibilities in relation to the nomination, appointment, performance and succession about Directors, including the Chair of the Board, and appointment of directors of subsidiary entities.